This page documents west’s configuration file system, the

 west manifest inside the

-(relative to the installation root directory) instead of the directory given to
+(relative to the workspace root directory) instead of the directory given to

 west init, so be careful!